- Search The Registry

 *Johnnie Jones, Sr., was born on this date in 1919.
 He was a Black soldier, lawyer, and Louisiana state legislator.

-Johnnie A. Jones was born in Laurel Hill, Louisiana, in West Feliciana Parish near Woodville, Mississippi.
+Johnnie A. Jones was born in West Feliciana Parish near Woodville, Mississippi, in Laurel Hill, Louisiana.
 One of eight children, he was the son of lease sharecropping farmers Henry E. Jones and Sarah Ann Coats and the paternal great-grandson of Emily Bowers, a formerly enslaved mulatto passing as white.
 He attended elementary school up to the sixth grade in the West Feliciana Parish school board system.
 Jones's parents were considered one of the most successful Black farmers.
 Jones attended high school at the Southern University Demonstration School (now known as Southern Lab).

 After military service, he became a civil rights attorney associated with the 1953 Baton Rouge bus boycott, the first large-scale bus boycott challenging segregation in the 1950s in Baton Rouge, Louisiana.
 The Baton Rouge Boycott was a precursor to the 1955 Montgomery bus boycott in Montgomery, Alabama.
-Jones served as a member of the Louisiana House of Representatives from 1972 to 1976.
+Jones served as a Louisiana House of Representatives member from 1972 to 1976.

 Johnnie A. Jones, Sr., died on April 23, 2022.